Determine the steps to set up Community dashboards and insights.

 The label of the dashboard pages can be configured and any dashboard from the internal org can be linked to a page.
 The users opening a dashboard page in Workspaces must have access to the linked dashboard in the internal org.

 Insights pages in Workspaces map to report folders in the internal Salesforce org.
 An insights page in Workspaces is linked to one report folder in the internal org.
 The report shown on the page can be selected from a picklist, similar to a list view.

 The label of the insights pages can be configured and any report folder from the internal org can be linked to a page.
 The users opening an insights page in Workspaces must have access to the linked report folder in the internal org.

 Community Pulse can be used to add display metrics from reports or dashboards in Workspaces.
-When clicking on a the corresponding report is opened.
+When clicking on a metric, the corresponding report gets opened.